 Meet Rob Daniels

 “My commitment to public service has caused me to be a better friend, community member, citizen and really, a better human being.
-This commitment to service, and the blessings that I receive from it, inspire me on a daily basis – it has become my ‘why,’ my purpose, and it’s the root of my motivation to offer myself to serve as a judge.
+This commitment to service, and the blessings that I receive from it, inspire me on a daily basis – it has become my ‘why,’ my purpose, and it’s the root of my motivation to offer myself to serve my county, Baltimore County, at a higher level.

-I truly believe that the privilege of serving as a judge would be an opportunity to put to the highest use my legal experience, problem-solving ability and hard-earned wisdom to help people on their worst days and to make my beloved Baltimore County community an even better place.”
+I truly believe that the privilege of serving in government is an opportunity to put to the highest use my legal knowledge and experience, problem-solving ability and hard-earned wisdom to help people - and to make my beloved Baltimore County community an even better place.”

 Maryland Office of the Attorney General